vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-plugins.md

 ## Overview

-Check in the following a brief description of the main plugins command of VTEX IO's CLI.
+Check in the following a brief description of the main plugins' command of VTEX IO's CLI.

 |Plugin command|Functionality|
 |------------|-------------|